neufieldrobotics/NeuROAM/docs/checklists.md

    - ublox gps: `/ublox_gps/fix`
    - sensor monitor: `/sensor_monitor/status`
 2. Visualize the data using RViz/Foxglove Studio to ensure that the data looks correct.
+   1. TODO: Using the `foxglove studio` configuration saved in the `docs/foxglove` directory, open the bag file and check the following.
-   1. **Point cloud**: no gaps or weird artifacts
+   2. **Point cloud**: no gaps or weird artifacts
-   2. **Stereo images**: images are clear, in focus, and similar colors/exposures
+   3. **Stereo images**: images are clear, in focus, and similar colors/exposures
-   3. **IMU data**: check that the IMU data is being published and looks reasonable
+   4. **IMU data**: check that the IMU data is being published and looks reasonable
 3. Check the notes file to ensure that all events are logged correctly and that the timestamps
+4. Once the ROS bag and notes are copied, delete the bag file from the payload to free up space.

 TODO: add example of good and bad IMU data
 TODO: add example of good and bag images